binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.1.13 =
+* New: We added admin-specific locations for header and footer to streamline customizations in the wp-admin area.
+* New: The code editor height can now be adjusted directly from the snippet editor screen.
+Auto-height is still available as an option on the settings page.
+* Fix: When making changes to a snippet, the function to prevent you from navigating away was no longer working.

 = 2.1.12 =
 * New: We added a new way to execute PHP snippets "On Demand" - look for the "On Demand" location in the Auto Insert settings.